 The major cause of impotence is leakage through the veins.
 This happens when the veins carrying blood out of the penis are not shut completely, allowing blood to be drained out of the penis at the same rate as it enters.
 This results in prevention or loss of erection.

 There are a variety of bands and rings on the market which help by shutting off the veins externally with a tourniquet effect, hence trapping sufficient blood in your penis to give you a natural, longer and harder erection for successful sexual intercourse within a minute of wearing it.
 This type of device will not work if there is restricted blood flow to your penis or if you suffer from serious health problems, such as diabetes, stroke or penile nerve damage.

 If symptoms are severe, treatment may include taking a break from sports or wearing a plaster cast or brace.

 Orthotics (inserts for shoes) are generally not very useful.

 Although every patient is treated individually, continuous positive airway pressure (CPAP) is the most common treatment.
 It is simple, safe, effective, and non-invasive.
 CPAP treats Obstructive Sleep Apnea by providing a gentle flow of positive-pressure air through a mask to help keep the airway open during sleep.
 It stops the snoring, restores restful sleep, improves the quality of life, and reduces risk of heart complications.

-Many splints, braces, and other devices are available which reposition the nose, jaw, and/or mouth in order to clear the airways.
+Many splints, braces, and other devices are available which reposition the nose, jaw, mouth, and/or head in order to clear the airways.
 Other devices are designed to wake an individual when snoring occurs.